KSundstrom/KSundstrom.github.io/index.md

 of banking and in the world of non-profit organizations, e.g. as secretary-general of [SSBS sr](https://www.ssbs.fi/) and [SSI rf](https://stbl.fi/ssi/), publisher of _Studentbladet_.

-If you have question, please do not hesitate to get in touch!
+If you have any questions, please do not hesitate to get in touch.
 Welcome to my homepage!

 ## Find me on